See Creole Cottages and Greek Revivals

 EAT New Orleans is one of best breakfast places in the French Quarter.
 The food is fresh and local, the portions are enormous, and the quality is outstanding.
 They also have a great location on a corner so diners can sit in the window while watching the foot traffic pass them by.

 Celebrating in NOLA?
 The best part is drinking on the street.
-Come prepared with plastic cups and water bottles to tote drinks around the Quarter for the times when the smoke is too thick or the people are too handsy in a bar.
-Or when the mood strikes and you need, you really neeed, to be drinking and dancing to a brass band in St. Joseph's Square.
+Come prepared with plastic cups and water bottles to tote drinks around the Quarter for the times when the mood strikes and you need, you really neeed, to be drinking and dancing to a brass band in St. Joseph's Square.
 No really, though—it's allowed.

 Jazz musicians aren't the only ones you'll find playing on the streets of New Orleans.
 This folk/gypsy/klezmer group serenaded food and wine lovers at the Royal Street Stroll, the opening night event of the New Orleans Wine and Food Experience.